amaria33/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle Examples</h1>
-This tutorial outlines the ticket lifecycle examples of the open-source help desk ticketing system osTicket.<br />
+This short and easy tutorial outlines the steps I took to complete tickets for the ticket lifecycle examples of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>